 We do our best to provide accurate information but would appreciate being notified if any incorrect information is found.
 You may do so by using our Feedback link.

-Portuguese explorer Vasco da Gama departs on his voyage to find a sea route to India. on July 8, 1497.
-He set sail from Lisbon with four ships and a crew of 170 men, eventually rounding the Cape of Good Hope and reaching Calicut, India, in May 1498. opening a direct maritime route from Europe to the East.
+Portuguese explorer Vasco da Gama departs on July 8, 1497 on his voyage to find a sea route to India.
+He set sail from Lisbon with four ships and a crew of 170 men, eventually rounding the Cape of Good Hope and reaching Calicut, India, on May 20, 1498, opening a direct maritime route from Europe to the East by circumnavigating Africa.

 The Swiss Confederation defeats the forces of the Holy Roman Empire at the Battle of Dornach.
 More